Nemesio Diez Stadium: FIFA World Cups

+In addition to international football competitions, the stadium has hosted events of international significance, serving as a venue for the 1975 Pan American Games, the 1983 FIFA World Youth Championship, and the 1990 Central American and Caribbean Games.

-Renovation (2015–2017)
+Renovation

-With an investment of 800 million MXN (about 40 million USD), the announcement to remodel The Nemesio Diez stadium by 2017 was made, when Club Deportivo Toluca celebrates its centenary and does so with a remodeled and more functional stadium.
+Remodelation project

+The comprehensive renovation of Nemesio Diez Stadium, carried out between 2015 and 2017 as part of Club Deportivo Toluca's centennial celebrations, cost between MXN$1.5 billion and MXN$1.6 billion.
+The project was initially announced with a lower budget, but additional work on several areas of the stadium increased the final investment significantly.

 Within the Nemesio Diez, four macro support columns that will sustain the stadium structure will be built to replace the current columns obstructing visibility.
 In the shadow stands, a second level will be built so the capacity, which currently stands at 22,000 will increase to 30,000.

+In 2015, renovation work began on Estadio Nemesio Díez as part of a modernization project undertaken in preparation for Club Deportivo Toluca's centenary in 2017.
+The initial work began during the break between tournaments and included modifications to the stadium's suites and the construction of the structural supports for the new roof.

+As the renovation work continued, during the Apertura 2016 Toluca temporarily moved its home matches to Estadio Alberto "Chivo" Córdova, owned by the Autonomous University of the State of Mexico.

 The project also includes four giant screens at each end of the building, replacement of all seats and a sunroof in the preferred (shaded) section, to assist in the process of maintaining the natural grass in the field.

+During the stadium's renovation, an adjacent parking structure with capacity for approximately 1,500 vehicles was built and connected to the venue through pedestrian bridges over Felipe Villanueva Avenue.

+The stadium features a technological security infrastructure that includes high-definition surveillance cameras and facial recognition technology linked to an internal command center.
+Based on this system, development firm Seguritech classified the venue as the most secure stadium in Mexico.

+Opening and inauguration

 The remodeled stadium officially opened on January 15, 2017, with a league match against Club America.
 The first goal was scored by Gabriel Hauche for Toluca with a screamer outside of the box.
 Toluca FC won that match 2–1.

 The stadium was completed in the summer 2017 where it had been confirmed that the club would play against Atlético Madrid for the official inauguration of the remodeled stadium.

+On February 20, 2017, the stadium was officially re-inaugurated following a major renovation to celebrate the centenary of Club Deportivo Toluca, although the team had already played its first official match in the renovated venue on January 15 against América.
+The official ceremony was attended by the then President of Mexico, Enrique Peña Nieto, alongside club owner Valentín Díez Morodo.